openaustralia/theyvoteforyou/app/views/home/_about.md

 A huge thank you to [Google Australia](http://www.google.com.au) whose donation in 2013 made the initial development of this project possible.

 <%= inline_project_name %> was created by Henare Degan, Matthew Landauer, Luke Bacon and Katherine Szuminska.
-Political research for the research and writing of policies before launch was done by the magnificent Micaela Ash and Natasha Burrows.
+Political research for the research and writing of policies before launch was done by the magnificent Mackay Ash and Natasha Burrows.

 ### <a name='contribute'></a>You can help